About this website

 And to those who donated – once or repeatedly – so that information on and activities around a secular dharma can continue to be offered at no cost, communities of practitioners developed, and this website kept up and running – thank you, one and all.
 Please go to the Generosity page if you would also like to make a donation.

-This website has been painstakingly hand-coded in a custom WordPress theme by a generous Hawke’s Bay developer who likes to remain under the radar – webmaestro, we thank you.
+This website has been painstakingly hand-coded in a custom WordPress theme by a generous Hawke’s Bay developer who prefers to remain under the radar – webmaestro, we thank you.

 ◼ Arthur Wells

 Taught in universities for many years, first in English and then in religious studies.
 After that, he became a social worker and counsellor, focussing on suicide prevention, family violence and work with refugees.
-An active Quaker, he was appointed to teach zen in the Diamond Sangha lineage in 2008 and made a roshi (senior teacher) in 2013.
+An active Quaker in Christchurch, he was appointed to teach zen in the Diamond Sangha lineage in 2008 and made a roshi (senior teacher) in 2013.

 ◼ Bernat Font